ivy-llc/ivy/docs/compiler/compiler.rst

 .. image:: https://raw.githubusercontent.com/unifyai/unifyai.github.io/master/img/externally_linked/compiler/figure2.png

-This shows that by catching the constant operation in the graph, a simpler graph can be obtained.
+This shows that by caching the constant operation in the graph, a simpler graph can be obtained.
 However, if desired, this argument can be set to ``False``, which results in the graph below.
 This ultimately results in a trade-off between time and memory, as cached results need to be stored in memory but if they are not cached these operations